Whether you’re publishing your first novel or your fifteenth, a great launch is critical to the success of any book.

 Why Your Next Book Needs a Street Team

 Still not convinced?
-Check out our top 3 reasons why building a street team can raise your profile in the literary world, and make your next book’s launch an explosive success:
+Check out our top 3 reasons why building a street team can raise your profile in the literary world, get publicity for your book, and make your next book’s launch an explosive success:

 Say your debut novel hits bookstores one month from now.
 Your main goal for the next 30 days should be to get the word out.